Shropshire County Cricket League

 The Shropshire County Cricket League is a league cricket competition based in the county of Shropshire, England.

 It began in 2012, succeeding the Shropshire Premier Cricket League and the Shropshire Cricket League which were wound up at the end of the 2011 season.

-The league comprises: Premier Division, Divisions 1, 2, 3, 4, Reserve Divisions 1, 2, 3 and Sunday Divisions 1 and 2.
+The Shropshire County Cricket League has an unofficial podcast called Cow Corner Podcast, which releases once a month during the cricket season.
+It has two shows for the Shropshire Cricket League and talks about all divisions within its structure.